Skip to content

 Hurricane & Tornado Preparation

 • Plan ahead if possible.
-There are secure schools and auditoriums that are used for hurricanes but you must reserve your spot and make sure pets are permitted.
+There are secure schools and auditoriums that are used for hurricanes and Tornadoes but you must reserve your spot and make sure pets are permitted.
 Have an emergency evacuation plan before or after but not during.
 Unless instructed by emergency services never drive during a storm.

 • Fill vehicle gas tanks in case you have to evacuate